Belta-shazzar/motor-mart-braniactech-assessment/README.md

 - Run `yarn prisma:migrate` to sync models with database
 - Connect to database with your choice database client
 - Run `yarn dev` to start the application on development environment
 - Run `yarn seeder:seed` to populate the database.
-This would allow for testing the search feature without manually saving data.
+This would allow for testing the search feature without manually saving¸

 ## Test Setup
 - Complete the local development setup